Elite-Personal-Chefs/epc-react-native/README.md

 1. Install EAS CLI global on by running `npm install -g eas-cli`
 2. Log into EAS by running `eas login`
-3. To push an Over-The-Air (OTA)
-4. Updates can occur in 2 forms. **Minor** updates and **Major** updates.
-Minor updates, which will likely be the most common updates, can be updated
+3. Updates can occur in 2 forms. **Minor** updates and **Major** builds.
+Minor updates, which will likely be the most common updates, can be updated with the following command: `eas build --platform ios --channel production`

 ## Log in to the *App Store*